Working with Vault or ACC with Sovelia Plant 3D

 A screenshot of a computer Description automatically generated

 When working with Plant 3D project files it is extremely important to not tamper with these files in this location.
-It might seem harmless to edit your files this way, but it will just make your plant 3D SQL and ACC not synchronized correctly.
+It might seem harmless to edit your files this way, but it will just make your plant 3D SQL and ACC not synchronize correctly.

-Navisworks and other documents
+6.4 Navisworks and other documents

 You can use docs for Navisworks and documents not inside a Plant 3D project SQL.